 Adjust Common Settings

-To modify settings for web applications using PHP-FPM, edit the FPM configuration file.
-The path varies by PHP version:
+To modify settings for web applications using PHP-FPM, detect your active PHP branch and edit that branch’s FPM configuration file:

 Below are common settings to adjust based on your application requirements: